In 2013, the Paleo Diet was the most searched diet on Google.

 It might feel like we, as humans, have given up hunting and gathering a long time ago, but let’s put human digestive history in perspective.

 - Modern humans evolved during the Paleolithic era, approximately 200,000 years ago.

-- We’ve only eaten processed food since it became popularized during World War I – the early 20th century.
+- We’ve only eaten processed food since it was popularized in World War I – the early 20th century.

-- Although humans have been eating grains for about half of our history, the processed flour, now commonly used, didn’t enter our diet until the Industrial Revolution, during the early- to mid-19th century.
+- Though humans have been eating grains for about half of our history, processed flour, now commonly used, didn’t enter our diet until the Industrial Revolution, during the early- to mid-19th century.

 Epidemic levels of cancer, diabetes, heart disease, and obesity!

 A Brief Background on the Paleo Diet Movement